yhanyi/SenpaiGPT/README.md

 # SenpaiGPT

+To-Do List:
+- Handle more models using model.list() instead of hardcoding.
+- Improve type-safety in options section <any, any> lol.
+- Customise the params more instead of hardcoding???

-Paying 20 USD per month for GPT-4 is too much for me so I made the (bad) decision to code up a quick and dirty ChatGPT clone to use GPT-4 without subscribing!
+Paying 20 USD per month for GPT-4 is too much for me!
+So I referenced a tutorial to learn how to integrate OpenAI into web applications as a quick weekend project.

 Made with Typescript, TailwindCSS, NextJS in React, hosted on Vercel, sign-in, and chat data linked to Firebase.